Find your care

 Imaging tests: These tests determine if the cancer has spread or if treatment is working.
 They may include a CT scan, MRI, or positron emission tomography (PET) scan.

-We understand the challenges that come with a cancer diagnosis and treatment.
+We understand the challenges that come with a testicular cancer diagnosis and treatment.
 That’s why UCLA Health offers supportive care at the Simms/Mann-UCLA Center for Integrative Oncology.
 The center provides numerous resources to guide you and your loved ones through your cancer journey.
 You’ll find stress management workshops, mind-body healing seminars, counseling and more.

 Types of testicular cancer we treat